 Whether you’re selling email marketing tools, office furniture, or call-center solutions, you’ve likely experienced the challenges of the dreaded slow season.

 While many businesses come to a halt or choose to offer discounts and run sales, there are ways to use these seasonal fluctuations to create advantageous opportunities for business growth – without compromising on your average order value.

 Let’s look at the right strategies to beat the off-season sales slump and use the “off-season” time to lay the foundation for rapid future growth.

 You will probably know your historically slow and peak seasons, but if you don’t or if you want to double-check, look at Google Trends to see when the search volume for your products or services goes up or down during the year.

 So what are you going to do?
 We’ll share the best slow-season strategies and divide them into two groups: the first group will focus on practices with a longer payoff period.
-Second group is what you can do to still get some new sales.
+The second group is what you can do to still get some new sales.

-In low season growth-oriented SaaS and B2B marketers double down on tactics that pay off later into the future.
+In low season growth-oriented SaaS and B2B marketers double down on tactics that pay off later in the future.

-Take this time to dive deeper into analytics and go back in history to analyse your channels, initiatives, spot funnel leaks and potential growth points.
+Take this time to dive deeper into analytics and go back in history to analyze your channels and initiatives, spot funnel leaks, and potential growth points.

 Think about how you can give value back to your customers and deliver that value: via email, push notifications, social media, or the product itself.